Nerajno/pfwtfp-introducing-the-flatiron-programming-process-atl-web-042219-gap/README.md

 We can break the Flatiron Process down into seven steps:

-1) Identify the problem
+1. Identify the problem.
-2) Identify the output that would solve the problem
+2. Identify the output that would solve the problem.
-3) Name the procedure that fixes the problem
+3. Name the procedure that fixes the problem.
-4) Identify what inputs are needed to create the output
+4. Identify what inputs are needed to create the output.
-5) Define the procedure’s implementation
+5. Define the procedure’s implementation.
-6) Translate the procedure description into code
+6. Translate the procedure description into code.
-7) Verify the procedure's output
+7. Verify the procedure's output.

 #### Identify the Problem